Skip to content

 """Return the adapter-declared default view policy for this

-participant on this session.
+participant on this channel.
 Wraps

 ``adapter.default_view_policy`` so callers don't need adapter